 Field-hunting tip

-Look in hydrothermal veins in sedimentary rocks country — that is the host setting where juansilvaite typically forms.
+Look in hydrothermal veins in sedimentary rocks country, the host setting where juansilvaite typically forms.
 If you start seeing realgar, arsenolite, leucophanite in float, you are in the right ground.
 Field specimens usually show a platy crystals, crusts habit, so train your eye for that shape before scanning the outcrop.